philia897/liz-shortcut-helper/README.md

 ### Building from source

-Fist please make sure `rustc` and `cargo` already installed for building this project.
+First please make sure `rustc` and `cargo` already installed for building this project.
 For Arch user, you can use `sudo pacman -Sy rust` to install both.

 > If you want to further develop or modify the code, recommand to install [rustup](https://rustup.rs/) instead.
 See [this tutorial](https://wiki.archlinux.org/title/Rust#Installation).